PrakharSrivastav/elastic-search-example/README.md

 ## Intention

-The intention of this document is to quickly setup elasticsearch environment for developers.
-Their are instructions for setting up initial data and performing simple search requests using commandline.
-More language specific examples will be added soon.
+This document should help developers to quickly setup elasticsearch environment for evaluation.
+There are instruction to set up initial data and perform simple search requests via curl.
+More language specific examples would be added soon.

 ## Setup and installation